 Regular monitoring and assessments of all children are carried out by the class teacher.
-These are shared with parents during termly parent meetings and in the written report at the end of the academic year.
+These are shared with parents during termly parent meetings.

 Where more specific or in-depth assessments are needed, these will be discussed with parents before and after they take place.